" I haven't been

 the veu da Noiva (overlook of bridal veil falls).
 With a vertical drop of 85 meters over a

 recessed cliff, this is the most spectacular falls in the entire park.
-As we find so often in the The trails
+As we find so often in the U.S. people in

 aren't well marked.
 You're left guessing